kartik-v/yii2-context-menu/README.md

 A context menu extension for Yii framework 2.0 that allows you to add and render a context menu to any element on the page.
 A context menu is a pop up menu that one initiates on any element by right clicking the mouse in that target element.
 This widget is a wrapper for the
-[bootstrap-contextmenu plugin](https://github.com/sydcanem/bootstrap-contextmenu) which is styled for Bootstrap 3.x and Bootstrap 4.x.
+[bootstrap-contextmenu plugin](https://github.com/sydcanem/bootstrap-contextmenu) which is styled for multiple Bootstrap versions (3.x, 4.x, and 5.x).
 The widget uses  the `\yii\bootstrap\Dropdown` or `\kartik\bs4dropdown\Dropdown` widget to generate a dropdown menu.

 ### Demo